deepsquare-io/grid/docs/docs/05-deploy-deepsquare/40-workflow-api-reference/02-job.md

 StepRun is one script executed with the shell.

-Shared storage is accessible through the $STORAGE_PATH environment variable.
+A temporary shared storage is accessible through the $STORAGE_PATH environment variable.

+A shared cache per site is accessible via the $DEEPSQUARE_TMP environment variable.
+The $DEEPSQUARE_TMP directory is cleared periodically.

 echo "KEY=value" >> "$DEEPSQUARE_ENV" can be used to share environment variables between steps.